SciML/DiffEqDocs.jl/docs/src/analysis/global_sensitivity.md

 `sobol_second_order = sobol_sensitivity(prob::DiffEqBase.DEProblem,alg,t,param_range,N,order=2)`

-Here `f` and `param_range` are the same as Morris's, providing a uniform interface. `N` is the number of samples to generate within the parameter space.
-The `order`-arguments specifies which order indices to compute.
+Here `f` and `param_range` are the same as Morris's, providing a uniform interface. `N` is the number of samples to generate within the parameter space and the `order`-arguments specifies the order of Sobol indices to compute.
 First-order and second-order Sobol indices will be computed as such, every other order will return the total-effect indices.

 ## Regression Method